-Many marketing strategies require a new upfront investment each time, such as buying billboard space or sending direct mail advertisements.
+Many marketing strategies, such as buying billboard space or sending direct mail advertisements, require a new upfront investment each time.
 An investment in content, on the other hand, will continue to drive business long after it’s been published.
-This is because online content lives eternally; it isn’t taken down, thrown away or quickly skipped over.
+This is because online content lives eternally—it isn’t taken down, thrown away or quickly skipped over.
 Instead, people actively seek it out.

 Adding content to your website increases the number of times that your business’s keywords appear.
-Search engines are fond of websites with high wordcounts and repeated keywords.
-It indicates that those sites are authoritative sources, which improves your chances of ranking higher in searches.
+Search engines tend to favor websites with higher wordcounts and targeted keywords.
+It indicates that those sites are authoritative sources, which improves your chances of ranking higher in search results.

 Content marketing has a symbiotic relationship with social media and email marketing.
 Original content feeds the momentum of your social media presence and email newsletters by providing your followers with valuable information, rather than fluff.
 At the same time, your growing social media presence will drive visitors to your website to view the content.

 Unlike other marketing programs, a content strategy caters to all three stages of the buying cycle.
 Dangling top-level content, like blog posts, to new audiences will expose people to your brand for the first time and invite them to learn more about your business.
 Providing in-depth resources, such as white papers, expert guides and seminars, supports the education stage of the buying cycle by informing the lead about the differentiating details about your product or service.
-Finally, offering content that affirms your product or service is a good purchase, like testimonials and product demonstrations, pushes visitors into the validation and purchase stage, where they ultimately become customers.
+Finally, offering content affirming it as a good purchase, like testimonials and product demos, helps to push visitors into the validation and purchase stage, where they ultimately convert into customers.

 Popular marketing techniques of the past have a tendency to annoy customers with aggressive advertisements and offers that they don’t want.
-Creating content that is specifically tailored to your target audience does the opposite – it connects them to useful resources that they are inherently interested in and builds long-lasting relationships.
+Creating content that is specifically tailored to your target audience does the opposite—it connects them to useful resources they are inherently interested in and builds long-lasting relationships.